Freight Shipping from Toledo to Tacoma

 How much does it cost to ship freight from Toledo to Tacoma?

-Full truckload (FTL) rates from Toledo, OH to Tacoma, WA currently range from $5,414-$6,673 for a standard dry van load over the 2,518-mile route.
+Full truckload (FTL) rates from Toledo, OH to Tacoma, WA currently range $5,414-$6,673 (roughly $2.15-$2.66 per mile over 2,518 miles).
 LTL shipments typically cost $1,585-$2,540 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Toledo to Tacoma?